Senators come and go. One ham and bean soup recipe stays the same.

 Another story says that in 1903, Minnesota senator Knute Nelson expressed his fondness for the soup.

-Because this is an easy soup to make, and requires no more travel than to the grocery store, the “make your own” option gets my vote.
+Because this is an easy soup to make, and requires no more travel than to the grocery store, the “make your own” ham and bean soup option gets my vote.
 Just a few notes:

 - Start with the ham and beans.
 Many soups call for cooking the onions first, and then adding everything else.
 But here, the ham and beans cook together first.
 This not only makes a delicious ham stock, but the beans cook and get infused with flavor from the outset.